sensu-plugins/documentation/tools/gir_v2.md

 #### Gir

-Gir is a chef repo and contains the base Berksfile from which the other repo's pull from and also a set of roles and several cookbooks.
-These roles will be used to configure a base development environment for a specific OS.
-For example in the base role for each OS there are recipes that contain lists of packages to install for various OS's.
+Gir is a chef repo and contains the base Berksfile from which the other repo's pull,  a set of roles, and several cookbooks.
+These roles are used to configure a base development environment for any supported OS.

 ### What you get